simonpenel/gtdrift_template/pipeline/scripts/analyses/verif/README.md

 ## Settings

-We will use "uv" to run snakemake because it is the easisest way of managing python pacakges and versions especially when we hav no root permission.
+Use "uv" to run snakemake because it is the easisest way of managing python pacakges and versions especially when we hav no root permission.

 Type :
 ```